Priya-9731/CarParking/README.md

 JUNIT Testcase

 Additionally I have written Junit test cases using mockito - all the test cases are added in ParkingControllerTest class

+Incorporated review comments by adding test case for concurrent parking.

+Please find test case testConcurrentParking with explanation for more details.

+Test Case: Concurrent Parking
+This test case ensures that the parking lot can handle multiple cars being parked simultaneously.

+Scenario
+Setup:

+Initialising a ParkingLot instance.
+Concurrent Parking:

+Creating a thread pool with multiple threads
+Each thread attempts to park a car in the parking lot concurrently.
+Assertions:

+Ensuring that the parking lot correctly handles concurrent parking without any exceptions or data corruption.
+Verifying that the number of parked cars is equal to the number of threads started.
+Confirming that all parked cars have unique car IDs.